core.units.mlip_unit.predict#

 - _dataset_to_tasks#

-- cleanup()#
+- workers#

-- predict(data: fairchem.core.datasets.atomic_data.AtomicData, undo_element_references: bool = True) dict[str, torch.tensor] #
+- predict(data: fairchem.core.datasets.atomic_data.AtomicData, undo_element_references: bool = True) dict[str, torch.tensor]#

 - property dataset_to_tasks: dict[str, list]#